shoptet/templates-custom-theme/README.md

 <script src="https://cdn.myshoptet.com/usr/classic.shoptet.cz/user/assets/build.min.js">
 ```

-That's all - now you have e-shop in blank mode, looking exactly same like in standard mode
+That's all - now you have online store in blank mode, looking exactly same like in standard mode
 (only web fonts are intentionally replaced by normal fonts).
 It's up to you to make it differ.